 6: Chhukung (4,730 m.)

-From Dingboche to Chhukung, the trail then leads to an open rocky hill area and nestled in the valley of the massive rock that connects Nuptse and Lhotse.
+From Dingboche to Chhukung, the trail leads to an open rocky hill surrounded by the massive rock valley connecting Nuptse and Lhotse.
 It provided breathtaking views of Ama-Dablam since Ama Dablam is the most photographed mountain in Nepal.

 7: Chhukung—Imja Tse (Island) Peak Base Camp (4,970 m)

-Today, the trail leads us to Island Peak Base Camp, whereas we set up our tent to spend a night at the shore of Imja lake, a beautiful and great sight of Nuptse and Lhotse Ridge.
+Today, the trail leads us to Island Peak Base Camp.
+We set up our tent to spend the night.
+You will also have a beautiful sight of Lhotse and Nuptse from here.
 We also prepare here all the climbing gear for the summit.

 8: Base Camp – Imja Tse Peak High Camp (Iceland) (5,600 m).

-We climb from Base Camp to Island Peak High Camp, a beautiful place where we can see excellent 360-degree views of the mountain.
-Because of the altitude and cold, this night is strategically miserable.
+We climb from Base Camp to Island Peak High Camp, whereas a beautiful place that sees excellent 360-degree views of the mountain.
+Unfortunately, this night is strategically miserable because of the altitude and cold.

 9: Imja Tse (Island) Peak summit and return to the base camp.

 We will begin our ascent to the summit early in the morning.
-It is important to pay attention while climbing the icy wall to reach the border that leads to the summit.
-We return to Island Peak Base Camp once reaching the summit of the peak.
+It is crucial to pay attention while climbing the icy wall to reach the border that leads to the top.
+We return to Island Peak Base Camp after reaching the top.

 10: Contingency day to the summit.

-The day is simply a backup plan in case of adverse conditions or an altitude problem that prevents you from reaching the peak.
+The day is a contingency day in case of adverse conditions or an altitude problem.
+The day prevents you from reaching the peak and catching up on the plan.

 11: Trek back to Pangboche (3,901 m.)